 The start to correcting insulin and sex hormone imbalances involves eating a whole foods diet comprised of the Food God Made.

-To lower cortisol levels and ensure balanced thyroid hormones, start by following the steps we outlined here.
+To lower cortisol levels and ensure balanced thyroid hormones, start by following the steps we outlined in the below post.

 In a perfect world, substances foreign to your body such as drugs, food additives, and environmental pollutants, would be rendered harmless and safely removed from your body.